beccam/katakoda-scenarios/astra-java/finish.md

 Congratulations!
-You now have the basic knowledge of using the Java driver for Apache Cassandra™.
+You now connected to Astra through the DataStax Java Driver for Apache Cassandra.